rotationalio/rotational.io/content/en/case-studies/enhancing-power-systems.md

   - title: Problem
     description: Data-overwhelm in monitoring critical power systems
   - title: Solution
-    description: Image classifier for automated grid monitoring
+    description: LSTM prediction and detection of line and bus voltage sags
   - title: Results
     results:
       - result: Real-time monitoring
-      - result: Reduced response time by 25%
+      - result: Adapted power generation output to timely downstream line conditions and usage
 real_results:
   tagline: Innovate or Stagnate
   title: Real Results
-  description: A state power utility needed a way to monitor the state of the electrical grid in real-time, but the volume of data generated was overwhelming for human analysts, leading to potential delays and missed alerts.
+  description: A multi-state power utility deployed Federally mandated sensors on their power transmission grid, but the volume and velocity of data was overwhelming for both centralized database systems and human analysts, leading to usage and transmission analyses that were weeks or even months behind the occurrence of events on the grid and did not allow for capacity planning or preventative maintenance.
-  approach: We developed a convolutional neural network (CNN) to classify hundreds of thousands of grid states from 2D images, automatically identifying critical patterns and providing confidence thresholds for alerts.
+  approach: We employed several deep-learning models from LSTM time-series prediction to CNNs to analyze specific lines and buses in a distributed fashion.
+The output from these models aggregated to whole grid models that could be used to identify critical patterns such as voltage sags or usage fluctuation and returned results on an hourly basis.
-  result: The solution reduced the number of images requiring human review, improved grid monitoring efficiency, and helped reduce response time to grid anomalies by 25%.
+  result: The solution increased operator visibility of the performance of the transmission system both globally (across the grid) and locally (for specific lines or busses), enabling improved generation allocation and timely preventative maintenance to decrease capital costs.
 ---